 The program is an electricity aggregation, a form of group purchasing in which the Town uses the bulk buying power of the entire community to negotiate a price for the Supplier Services portion of your National Grid electric bill.

 Under the program, National Grid will continue to deliver your electricity, but National Grid will no longer be your electricity supplier.
 Instead Webster will choose its own electricity supplier.

-To launch the program, Webster has signed an 21-month contract with First Point Power to supply electricity from February 2019 through November 2020.
+Webster has signed a contract with First Point Power to supply electricity November 2020.

 What is electricity supply?